Subscribe to our newsletter

 The Children and Young People's Mental Health theme works to enable and enrich approaches to research, evaluation and intervention development and implementation.

-We will focus on early detection and intervention of mental health problems in children through, for example: identifying screening strategies, identifying critical periods for early intervention and helping shape targeted, preventative and developmentally appropriate interventions.
+We will focus on early detection and intervention of mental health problems in children and young people.

 The Starting Well: Children and Young People's Mental Health Subthemes include: